ibm-cloud-docs/databases-for-postgresql/learn-pricing.md

 # Pricing
 {: #pricing}

 A {{site.data.keyword.databases-for-postgresql}} Standard plan deploys as one highly available PostgreSQL cluster with two data members, with your data replicated on both members.
-It's priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-postgresql}} deployments have a minimum of 5 GB of disk and 4 GB of RAM per data member.
+It's priced based on the total amount of disk storage, RAM and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-postgresql}} deployments have a minimum of 5 GB of disk and 4 GB of RAM per data member.

 ## Using the pricing calculator
 {: #pricing-calc}